Snowflake (software): Function

 Normal internet data packages come labelled with the original source and the final recipient of the data.
-For example, a package containing the encrypted text of this article would be labelled with the destination (the IP address of the reader's computer), and the source (the IP address of a Wikipedia server).
-This means that even if the actual content is encrypted, a censor can block all packages from certain sources (for instance, banning any package that comes from Wikipedia).
+For example, a package containing the encrypted text of a website would be labelled with the destination (the IP address of the reader's computer), and the source (the IP address of the website's server).
+This means that even if the actual content is encrypted, a censor can identify and block all packages from certain sources.